 Transition issues are even more problematic.
 Workers in my generation have already paid for our parents' retirements.
 In this scenario our children will be paying for their own retirements via personal accounts.
 Who will foot the nearly $2 trillion bill to finance ours?
 The legacy debt built in the past would remain unpaid.
 Unless we are ready to add another $2 trillion to the national debt, large tax increases would be needed to raise the necessary monies.

 The plans and their many variants are complex and controversial; none are easily explained through commercial sound bites to the electorate.
 More importantly, neither aims directly at increasing economic growth -- the only sure-fire solution.
 We cannot pay Social Security benefits to larger number of retirees without a larger pool of resources and output.
 Growth is the key.
 Growth requires more saving, more investment, more productivity growth.
 And, that means sacrifice.
 Ouch, what an ugly word.
 But, it's a necessary word.
 We cannot save more unless we are willing to consume less.
 Proposals that ignore the need to sacrifice are both dishonest and useless.

-Many who do favor personal accounts argue that they should be added on top of the current system rather than than replacing it.
+Many who do favor personal accounts argue that they should be added on top of the current system rather than replacing it.
 For example, current Social Security tax rates would remain the same, but those who want to do so could pay an additional sum each month that would be used to create a personal account.
-Keeping the current tax rates would help us repay the legacy debt hanging over the system and, adding personal accounts on top of the system might encourage the extra savings needed to boost long-run economic growth.8
+Keeping the current tax rates would help us repay the legacy debt hanging over the system and, adding personal accounts on top of the system might encourage the extra savings needed to boost long-run economic growth.9

 1. The legacy debt term was coined by economists Peter Diamond and Peter Orszag.
 See Diamond, Peter A. and Orszag, Peter R., "Saving Social Security," Journal of Economic Perspectives, Spring 2005, volume 19, number 2, pp. 11-32.